krishnakanthpps/PerfDashboard/README.md

    If a folder is specified, all .conf files in it are loaded.

-   To stop on a Mac, hold down control and press C.
+   To stop on a Mac, hold down control and press C. On Windows, it's Ctrl+C.

 ### <a name="LogSources"> Logstash Sources</a>